Krasna (river)

-Krasna (Красна) is a river in Ukraine, a tributary on the left bank of the Donets River, within the Don River Basin.
+The Krasna (Красна) is a river in Ukraine, a tributary on the left bank of the Donets River, within the Don River Basin.

 Etymology

 The name of the river means red in Ukrainian.

+History

+During the Russian invasion of Ukraine, this river became part of the frontline in the Luhansk Oblast campaign, and there were many fortifications in the areas around the river.

 Geography

 The Krasna flows through the Luhansk Oblast of Ukraine, and has a basin drainage of 2,710 km2.
 The 151-km long river begins at the village of Tymonove, flows though Svatove, and ends at Kreminna, where it merges into the Donets.